Logiqx/gps-wizard/docs/fit.md

 Notes:

-- Garmin does not store an actual product name but it can be found using the serial number on their [support site](https://support.garmin.com/en-US/ql/?focus=topics).
+- Garmin does not store a readable product name but it can be looked up using the serial number on the [support site](https://support.garmin.com/en-US/ql/?focus=topics).
 - COROS and Suunto do not record serial numbers at this time.

 #### record

+The record frames are the most important content of the FIT files.

+Each brand (and sometimes model) will contain slightly different data which is illustrated in the table below:

 |                   | COROS                              | Garmin                                 | Garmin               | Suunto              | Timex                |
 | :-----------------: | :----------------------------------: | :--------------------------------------: | :--------------------: | :-------------------: | :--------------------: |